 The Company's shares are listed for trading on the Nasdaq (symbol ASMI) and the Euronext Amsterdam Stock Exchange (symbol ASM).

-The Consolidated financial statements for the year ended December 2015 have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union and also comply with the financial reporting requirements included Section 362(9) of Part 9, Book 2 of the Dutch Civil Code.
-As the financial data of ASM International NV (the parent company) are included in the consolidated financial statements, the statement of profit or loss in the parent company financial statements is presented in condensed form (in accordance with section 402, Part 9, Book 2 of the Dutch Civil Code).
+The consolidated financial statements for the year ended December 2014 have been prepared in accordance with International Financial Reporting Standards ('IFRS') as adopted by the European Union and also comply with the financial reporting requirements included in Part 9 of Book 2 of the Dutch Civil Code.
+As the financial data of ASM International NV (the parent company) are included in the consolidated financial statements, the income statement in the parent company financial statements is presented in condensed form (in accordance with section 402, Book 2 of the Dutch Civil Code).

-The accompanying Consolidated financial statements are presented in thousands of euro (EUR), which is the Company's functional currency.
-All financial information is presented in euro thousand unless stated otherwise and has been rounded to the nearest thousand; therefore amounts may not equal (sub)totals due to rounding.
+The accompanying consolidated financial statements are presented in of euro ('EUR'), which is the Company's functional currency.
+All financial information is presented in euro unless stated otherwise and has been rounded to the nearest thousand; therefore amounts may not equal (sub)totals due to rounding.

 Use of estimates and judgments

-The preparation of the Company's Consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the amounts reported in the Financial statements and accompanying notes.
-Actual results could differ materially from those estimates.
-On an ongoing basis we evaluate our estimates and underlying assumptions.
-We base our estimates on historical experience and on various other assumptions that are believed to be reasonable, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
+The preparation of the Company's consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+Actual results could differ fmaterially from those estimates.
+On an ongoing basis, ASMI evaluates its estimates and underlying assumptions.
+ASMI bases its estimates on historical experience and on various other assumptions that are believed to be reasonable, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.

 Summary of significant accounting policies

-The Consolidated financial statements include the accounts of ASMI NV and all of its subsidiaries where ASMI holds a controlling interest.
-Non-controlling interest is disclosed separately, as appropriate, in the Consolidated financial statements.
-All intercompany profits, transactions and balances have been eliminated in the consolidation.
-Unrealized inter company losses are eliminated in the same way as unrealized gains, but only to the extent that there is no evidence of impairment.
+The consolidated financial statements include the accounts of ASMI International NV ('ASMI') and all of its subsidiaries where ASMI holds a controlling interest.
+The non-controlling interest is disclosed separately, as appropriate, in the consolidated financial statements.
+All intercompany profits, transactions and balances have been eliminated in consolidation.

 - the power over an investee;